Get 80% off your plan for your first 3 months*

 • Legal obligation: organizations must spend funds only as directed

-• Common examples: building projects, research initiatives, scholarship programs, equipment purchases
+• Common examples: building projects, research initiatives, scholarship programs, equipment purchases, and challenge (matching) grant agreements

 Unrestricted funds

-Unrestricted funds, on the other hand, don't come with specific donor instructions.
-Instead, the nonprofit can use the funds based on its needs and objectives.
+Unrestricted funds are donations without specific donor instructions.
+The nonprofit can use these funds based on its needs and objectives.

 Temporarily restricted funds